 Pennucci started his college playing career at Garden City Community College in Kansas.
 After one season at GCCC he played three seasons at Dana College in Blair, Nebraska where he was an all-conference catcher.

 Pennucci grew up in Loveland, Colorado where he attended Loveland High School.
 He coached for four seasons prior to his collegiate career.
 He graduated with a psychology degree from the University of Northern Colorado and earned his Masters of Arts liberal studies from Stony Brook University.
-Pennucci and his wife, Dori, have a 2-year-old daughter, Anabelle.
+Pennucci and his wife, Dori, have a four-year-old daughter, Anabelle.

 What others are saying about Joe Pennucci:

 Stony Brook head coach Matt Senk: “ETSU has gotten themselves an absolute all-star in Joe Pennucci.
 Joe is intelligent, hardworking, passionate and detail oriented.
 To go along with that, he has a baseball acumen and people skills that are off the chart.
 Without question, Joe Pennucci is the right man to lead ETSU baseball to future success.”

 VCU head coach Shawn Stiffler: "This is an outstanding hire.
 Joe is a proven winner, developer and recruiter.
 His teams will play with great energy and discipline, because that's what Joe exudes.
 He will have a clear vision for the trajectory of ETSU baseball.”